The Belden Sawyer Tenant Association

 3. No renovations.
 Our apartments are in excellent condition.

-4. Ownership must negotiate in good faith with the Fuerzas Inquilinos de Broadway Cuyler.
+4. Ownership must negotiate in good faith with the Fuerzas Inquilinos de Broadway y Cuyler.

-Email 35th ward alderman Carlos Ramirez-Rosa and tell him you don’t want big developers taking over Logan Square and pushing working class people out of the neighborhood.
+Email 35th ward alderman Anthony Quezada and tell him you don’t want big developers taking over Logan Square and pushing working class people out of the neighborhood.

 • "I’ve lived here for over ten years and in the neighborhood most of my life.
 This is my home and it’s a shame to see another historic and beautiful part of this city being sacrificed for profit at the expense of people."